dbarretol/WRITEUP-SUBMISSION-5Day-Google/docs/DATA-FLOW.md

 ## Overview

-This document describes how data flows through the Multi-Agent Research Proposal System, from initial user input to the final generated proposal.
-It details the transformation of data at each stage and the strict Pydantic contracts that enforce integrity.
+This document describes how data flows through the Multi-Agent Research Proposal System, from initial user input to the final generated PDF proposal.
+It details the transformation of data at each stage and the strict Pydantic contracts that enforce integrity between the Orchestrator and the Agents.

 ---